HusenjanDev/Quartz/content/Documents/0022 Automating Email Sorting with Power Automate.md

     ![[0000 Automating-Email-Sorting-with-Power-Automate-05.png]]

-7. If PDF attachment is included in email, set `hasPDF` variable to `true`.
+7. Use **Set variable** to set `hasPDF` variable to `true`.

     ![[0000 Automating-Email-Sorting-with-Power-Automate-06.png]]

-8. Inside condition configure it to check if `hasPDF` is `true`.
+8. Create another **Condition** to check if `hasPDF` is `true`.

     ![[0000 Automating-Email-Sorting-with-Power-Automate-07.png]]

-9. When `hasPDF` is `true` create another object to move the email to different folder by using **Message Id**.
+9. Create **Move email (v2)** object to move email to different folder using **Message Id** from Outlook connector.

     ![[0000 Automating-Email-Sorting-with-Power-Automate-08.png]]

-Short summary of what happens when we receive a new email to the connected account is the following.
+The **when I receive new email arrives** feature in Power Automate allows us to do the following on the account connected to Outlook connector.

 * When an email comes into mailbox a boolean variable is created with name `hasPDF` and the value is `false`.
 * The while loop will enumerate through all the attachment and when PDF document is found the `hasPDF` variable is set to `true`.
 * The last condition checks if `hasPDF` variable is `true` and then moves the email to `Processed by Power Automate` folder.

-With that implementation each time a email comes into the mailbox it will automatically move the emails with PDF attached to them into a different folder.
+With this implementation each time a email comes into the mailbox it will automatically move the emails with PDF attached to them into a different folder than emails without.

 ## Conclusion

-Power Automate is a tool designed to automate manual tasks which employees performs.
-In this situation it came in good use because all emails with PDF attachments will be moved to different folder than the emails without PDF documents.
-This allows employees to focus on emails without PDFs attached to them.
+Power Automate is low-code platform designed to automate manual tasks with employees performs manually.
+In this situation it came in good use because all emails with PDF attchments will be moved to different folder than the emails without PDF documents.
+This implementation allows employees to focus on more important things than spending time shorting emails.